mattischrome/console-blog/content/posts/drawing-a-line-on-the-page/index.md

 - Ideas
 - Make a draft
 title: Drawing a line on the page
-heroImage: ../../assets/images/defaultHero.jpg
-description: Ingrid has joined an online drawing class.
-She sits there on Teams getting feedback on her drawings
 ---
 Ingrid has joined an online drawing class.
 She sits there on Teams getting feedback on her drawings, while I sit there attempting to absorb everything.
 I'm also learning by doing, by making a line on the page.
 In some ways, it's instructive to observe the difference in what we learn with and without the feedback.